rangle/angular-training-slides/slides/src/content/redux.md

 - New state is the old list plus a new item
   - New item arrives as action's payload
 - Do *not* use `items.push` to update existing state
-  - More efficient…
+  - More efficient...
-  - …but only if correctness and programmer time aren't issues
+  - ...but only if correctness and programmer time aren't issues

 ---